 It might even get set up in a way that it integrates with an email marketing provider, and a past client marketing drip campaign gets started.

 In my undertone, you might have noted that I am a little Podio fanboy.

-I have been using it for real estate transactions myself, but I use it also for my networking.
+I have been using it for real estate transactions myself, but I also use it for my networking.

 However, it doesn’t come completely without a slight learning curve if you have never heard of it.

-Nevertheless, it’s overall quite user friendly, intuitive and especially friendly to real estate pros on a shoestring when it comes to CRMs and task management software.
+Nevertheless, it’s overall quite user-friendly, intuitive, and especially friendly to real estate pros on a shoestring when it comes to CRMs and task management software.

-You will get many features that other software (see my article on real estate crms here) would charge many more dollars for.
+You will get many features that other software (see my article on real estate CRMs here) would charge many more dollars for.